Greene man charged in Lewiston stabbing

 Police had spoken with potential witnesses in the neighborhoods around Oxford and Lincoln streets before Fernald was located.
 By early Wednesday, police were searching several locations around downtown Lewiston.

-Police from Auburn and the Androscoggin County Sheriff's Department assisted with the search.
+Police from Auburn and the Androscoggin County Sheriff's Office assisted with the search.

 St. Pierre said the investigation is "still very active."